 A stock option gives you the right to buy common stock at some point in the future, at a value equal to the current market value of your employer’s common stock, at the time you join.
 It’s meant to be an incentive to allow you to share in the upside you help create.

 Up until approximately 10 years ago the ratio of the preferred price to the common price was usually around 10 to 1.
 Today it is usually around 3 to 1.
 In other words, if VCs invest at $3.00 per share, employees are typically issued options to buy common stock at something on the order of $1.00 per share.
 This discount is only available to employees of private companies.
 Public companies must set the exercise price of their stock options at the closing price of their common stock on the day the option is granted.
 This discount is one of the big financial benefits of joining a private company.
-(For more on stock compensation see How Do Stock Options and RSUs Differ? and the many other posts on or related to this topic under our blog’s Stock Options & RSUs category)
+(For more on stock compensation see How Do Stock Options and RSUs Differ? and the many other posts on or related to this topic under our blog’s Career category.)

 VCs Need to Generate Very High Returns